Coast Guard, DHS.

 FDOT Florida Department of Transportation

-During the test, the majority of comments received were in support of scheduled openings.
-However, most felt that the bridge was still opening too frequently.
+During the first test deviation, the majority of 113 comments received were in support of scheduled openings.
+The test provided for the bridge to open on signal except that from 7 a.m. to 7 p.m.
+Monday through Friday, with the exception of Federal Holidays, Saturdays and Sundays, the draw will open three times per hour: on the hour, 20 minutes past the hour and 40 minutes past the hour.
+However, most felt the bridge was still opening too frequently.
 A review of the bridge tender logs did not support the claim that the bridge was opening too frequently.
-The logs did show, however, that openings tended to be twice per hour as opposed to three times per hour.
+However, the logs did show the openings tended to be twice per hour as opposed to three times per hour.
 In addition, the majority of comments recommended scheduled openings during the evening and on weekends.

-During this test, all comments were in favor of the alternate operating schedule that included around the clock scheduled weekday and weekend openings.
+During the alternate test deviation, all 33 comments received were in favor of the alternate operating schedule that allowed for around the clock openings on the hour and half hour.

 A. Regulatory Planning and Review

-This regulatory action determination is based on the ability that vessels can still transit the bridge twice an hour, and vessels that can transit under the bridge without an opening may do so at any time.
+This regulatory action determination is based on the fact that vessels can still transit the bridge twice an hour and vessels of a certain size may also transit under the bridge without an opening at any time.
 Vessels in distress, public vessels of the United States and tugs with tows will be allowed to pass at any time.

 B. Impact on Small Entities